scott-trinkle/portfolio-website/content/news/microct-paper/index.md

 tractography](https://en.wikipedia.org/wiki/Tractography).

-There are a number of approaches for performing this reconstruction, but all of them require validation with some sort of additionaly high-resolution imaging because **the MRI resolution is not high enough to verify the fiber orientations**.
+There are a number of approaches for performing this reconstruction, but all of them require validation with some sort of additional high-resolution imaging because **the MRI resolution is not high enough to verify the fiber orientations**.